-Jan Dowling was introduced as the new University of Michigan women's golf coach on May 24, 2013, becoming the fifth coach in U-M history.
+Jan Dowling is now in her second season as the head coach of the University of Michigan women's golf team.
+Dowling was introduced as the new coach on May 24, 2013, becoming the fifth coach in U-M history.

 No stranger to collegiate golf, Dowling has spent the last eight years coaching women's golf after a stellar career at Kent State and three years playing professionally.